b-j-mills/cods-summary/README.md

 ### Summary tool for CODs on HDX

 This script summarizes the CODs datasets metadata on HDX and updates the csv.
-It runs weekly and takes less than 5 minutes to run.
+It runs daily and takes less than 5 minutes to run.